ferrous-systems/wasm-training-2022/book/src/tutorial/cli/image-filters.md

 The goal is:

-* Take an input file, a filter name and, optionally, an output file
+* Take an input file, a filter name and, optionally, an output file (or "output.jpg" as the default).
 * Load the input file, apply the given filter to this image, then write the resulting image to the output file.

-We continue with the previously created project.
+You can continue with the previously created project.

 ✅ Open `src/main.rs` again and replace the `println!` line with code to parse the arguments.